BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/1/Activities/10_Process_Investigation/Unsolved/README.md

     - Sort by other users on the system that may be of interest.

-     **Hint**: In the previous exercise, you found a home folder for a user who should not be on this system.
+     **Hint**: In the previous exercise, you found a home directory for a user who should not be on this system.
 Is that user running processes?

 **Bonus**